Pope Francis calls anti-vaccine sentiment ‘baseless’ in his annual state-of-the-world speech

 “This only fuels further tensions and divisions, as well as a generalized feeling of uncertainty and instability,” Francis said.

 To that end, he lamented the declining trust in multilateral diplomacy.
-And he said mistrust was part of the problem in the pandemic as well: A lack of clear communication from authorities had generated confusion.
+He said mistrust was part of the problem in the pandemic, as well: A lack of clear communication from authorities had generated confusion.

-Vaccine resistance cuts across nearly all religions, and in Catholicism some conservatives have critiqued the use of vaccines, based on the use of cell lines derived from aborted fetuses.
-But the Vatican has made clear it feels otherwise.
+Vaccine resistance cuts across nearly all religions, and in Catholicism, some conservatives have critiqued the use of vaccines, based on the use of cell lines derived from aborted fetuses.
+But the Vatican has made clear that it feels otherwise.
 Its doctrinal body last year said coronavirus vaccines were morally acceptable.
-And more recently the Holy See issued a vaccine mandate for all employees.
-Francis, meantime, has described vaccination as an “act of love.”
+More recently, the Holy See issued a vaccine mandate for all employees.
+Francis, meanwhile, has described vaccination as an “act of love.”

 As part of his speech Monday, Francis delved into one other ripple effect of the pandemic: school closures and remote learning.
 Many young people have taken refuge in “virtual realities,” the pontiff said, in ways that could be detrimental and isolating.